 How to Access

 3D Printing @ Gerstein + MADLab is available to all certified staff, faculty, and students who hold a valid University of Toronto T-card.
-The cost is $0.05 per minute ($3.00 per hour), to the nearest minute.
+The cost is $1.50/half hour, to the nearest minute.
 For details, please review our Remote 3D printing service Policies and Procedures.

 Everyone who uses the remote printing service needs to pass a virtual training module.
 This training module covers how 3D printing works, the ins and outs of design software, and the policies and procedures of the Gerstein service.
 For more information and to get certified, enroll in the online training module.